Code-Institute-Submissions/MS2-Nollaig/README.md

 ![Responsive](screenshots/responsive.jpg)

-This is my website which will be used to advertise a small local garage.
+This is my website which will be used to display Christmas activites for people of all ages.
-It should feature the services offered and a price guide, an about page, a gallery and a contact page. the primary goal is to intice customers to make contact with the garage via the contact page.

-To do this I will need to make a comprehensive guide of services are available and use the price guide to give the customer confidence in what they are spending they're money on.
-To bolster this confidence, I will include an about page and a gallery.
-On the gallery page I will include some images of the garage and some helpful tips for self maintenance for the customer.
+It should feature a home page with some general information on Christmas markets in Ireland, and a write to Santa section.
+The primary goal is to enable people to discover interesting and fun ways to enter the festive season.

+To do this the website will feature general information on various Christmas markets located in Ireland, and a form which can be submitted that generates a personalised email from Santa in return.
+I will use festive imagery and coloring to compliment this theme.
+They're will be some snapshots included with the snippets on the Christmas markets along with a link to each ones website.
+The background images should be relevant to the purpose of the page they're on.

 [Live Website](https://m-e-c-20.github.io/MS2/)